phax/phive-rules/README.md

     * Updated to UBL 2.3-CSD04
     * Added support for XRechnung 2.0.1 rules v1.5.0
     * Deprecated XRechnung 1.2.2 rules as they were valid only until December 31, 2020
+    * Added support for Czech ISDOC (version 6.0.1) - in the submodule `phive-rules-isdoc`
 * v2.0.1 - 2020-12-04
     * Updated to ph-schematron 6.0.1
     * Updated to phive 7.0.1